-Disclaimer: The Library affirms the right of every individual to have access to constitutionally protected material on the Internet and supports library users’ rights to privacy and confidentiality in accordance with the Minnesota Government Data Practices Act.
-Anoka County Library also complies with state laws and regulations including those governing obscenity, child pornography, and materials harmful to minors (including but not limited to Minnesota Statutes sections 134.50, 617.241, 617.245, 617.291, 617.292, and 617.293).
+Disclaimer: The Library affirms the right of every individual to access constitutionally protected material on the Internet and supports patron’s rights to privacy and confidentiality in accordance with the Minnesota Government Data Practices Act.
+Anoka County Library also complies with state laws and regulations including those governing obscenity, child pornography, and materials harmful to minors (including but not limited to Minnesota Statutes sections 134.50, 617.241, 617.245, 617.292, and 617.293).

 Anoka County Library is not liable for any direct, indirect, or consequential damages related to the use of online information transmitted or accessed through the Library’s Internet connection.

 Parents and their children are encouraged to read various publications on safe use of the internet and staff can help parents find additional information.
 Parents must work with their children to understand what inappropriate behavior and material is.
 In doing so, they help to assure the safety and security of minor children when using the Internet and other forms of electronic resources or communications.

 All patrons should understand that unlawful conduct is not allowed at the library.
 Unlawful conduct in relation to the Internet includes “hacking” and other unauthorized access to electronic resources, unauthorized disclosure, use and dissemination of personal information about minors, behaviors which endanger safety of self or others or the security of data, and actions which violate copyright laws.

 - Display or print obscenity, child pornography, or material harmful to minors in text or graphic format.